doctest/doctest/doc/markdown/testcases.md

 For examples see the [Tutorial](tutorial.md)

+Test cases can also be parameterized - see the [documentation](parameterized-tests.md)

 Test cases and subcases can be filtered through the use of the [**command line**](commandline.md)

 ## BDD-style test cases